nikhilraghava/spam-classifier/README.md

-# spam-classifier
+# Spam or Ham

-Classifying text as spam or not spam.
+Classifying text as spam or not spam using the Naïve Bayes classifier.